patbeagan1/kotlin-encrypt/README.md

 # kotlin-encrypt
 An easy keystore wrapper written in kotlin - use for encrypting files

+Still alpha level - don't use in production!

 Simple example:
 ```kotlin
     val encryptor = Encryptor()